ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

       | +---------+ |       |<-----(3)----->|       | +---------+ |
       +-------------+                               +-------------+
 ~~~

-{: #gateway-stages}
+{: #gateway-stages title="The SAT Protocol's Stages"}

 The stages are summarized as follows.

 * Stage 0: Pre-transfer Verification and Context Establishment.
 The two applications utilized by the originator and beneficiary
-is assumed to interact as part of the asset transfer.
+are assumed to interact as part of the asset transfer.
 In this stage, the applications App1 and App2 may establish
 some shared transfer context information (e.g.  Context-ID) at the application level
 that will be made